 In accordance with the recommendations of the GCGC, additional compensation is paid to the Supervisory Board Chair and Vice Chair, and for chairing and membership in committees.
 The Supervisory Board Chair receives fixed compensation of €300 thousand, while €150 thousand is paid to the Vice Chair.
 This compensation includes chairmanship of and membership in committees.
 The other members of the Supervisory Board are entitled to additional compensation for membership in or chairmanship of committees.
 The Chair of the Audit Committee receives an additional €50 thousand, the other members of the Audit Committee €25 thousand each.
-The chairs of the remaining committees receive €30 thousand each, the other members of those committees.
+The chairs of the remaining committees receive €30 thousand each, the other members of those committees €20 thousand each.
+No additional compensation is paid for membership in the Nominations Committee.
 Work on committees will be considered for no more than two committees.
 If this cap is exceeded, compensation is paid for the two highest paid positions.
 If changes are made to the Supervisory Board and/or its committees during the year, members receive compensation on a prorated basis.
 The members of the Supervisory Board also receive an attendance fee of €1 thousand each time they personally attend a meeting of the Supervisory Board or a committee.
 The attendance fee is limited to €1 thousand per day.
 No attendance fees were paid for meetings held virtually due to the coronavirus pandemic.